-- The MAE in Curriculum and Instruction is designed for those who wish to enhance student achievement, obtain a master's degree, meet recertification requirements, or broaden or refresh their knowledge in areas of professional education.
+• The MAE in Curriculum and Instruction is designed for those who wish to enhance student achievement, obtain a master's degree, meet recertification requirements, or broaden or refresh their knowledge in areas of professional education.
 Educators completing this degree gain the knowledge and skills to be research-based advocacy leaders in K-12 education.
-The program is offered both online and upon demand at our main campus. - The MA in Reading leads to a master's degree and the Reading Specialist (BR) endorsement for certified teachers who complete the program and pass the required Michigan Test for Teacher Certification (MTTC) in Reading.
+The program is offered both online and face-to-face at four sites.

+- The MA in Reading leads to a master's degree and the Reading Specialist (BR) endorsement for certified teachers who complete the program and pass the required Michigan Test for Teacher Certification (MTTC) in Reading.
 Because reading affects every aspect of student achievement, this degree is highly desirable in K-12 education and for teachers who wish to increase their effectiveness as educators.
 This degree provides educators with the knowledge and skills to plan, lead, and support K-12 literacy initiatives.
-This program is offered completely on-line. - •The MA in TESOL (K-12) prepares educators to better serve and teach students for whom English is not the first language.
-This program is offered completely online. - The MA in TESOL (Adolescent and Adult) prepares candidates with a baccalaureate degree to teach English in non-K-12 settings both in the USA or abroad.
-This program is offered both online and upon demand at our main campus.
+This program is offered completely online. - The MA in TESOL (K-12) prepares educators to better serve and teach students for whom English is not the first language.
+This program is offered completely online. - The MA in TESOL (Adolescent and Adult) prepares candidates with a baccalaureate degree to teach English in non-K-12 settings either in the USA or abroad.
+This program is offered completely online.